Meitanba

 Meitanba (煤炭坝镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Yujia'ao Township on the west, Yuejiaqiao Town on the north, Jinghuapu Township on the east, and Dachengqiao Township and Huilongpu Town on the south.
 As of the 2000 census it had a population of 50,567 and an area of 73.4 km2.

-Administrative division
+Administrative divisions

 The town is divided into six villages and one community: